 Introduction Date of Last Revision/Review: 04/20/11 Biosocial and bio-behavioral research often involves the use of large, existing data sets.
 Data set review For more information about how the use of data sets is reviewed, see the topic Confidentiality of Data Sets in Chapter 3, IRB Reviews.
-Informed consent This table shows how the IRB reviews informed consent considerations:
+Informed consent considerations This table shows how the IRB reviews informed consent considerations:

-When the investigator obtains and uses Then the IRB Large, existing data sets that do not contain identifiable private information about living individuals Would usually consider the study to not constitute human subject research.
-They usually do not require further IRB review and informed consent would not be required.
-Data that have been made anonymous Would usually consider the Examples: study to not constitute human subject research.
-Codes and other identifiers are permanently removed from the data set before the data are sent to the investigator.
+When the investigator obtains and uses Then the IRB Large, existing data sets that do not contain identifiable private information about living individuals Would usually consider the study to not constitute human subject research. • They usually do not require further IRB review and informed consent would not be required.
+Data that have been made anonymous Examples: Codes and other identifiers are permanently removed from the data set before the data are sent to the investigator.
 Result: The removal is accomplished in such a manner that neither the investigator nor the source maintaining the data set can reestablish subjects' identities.
+Would usually consider the study to not constitute human subject research.
 They usually do not require further IRB review and informed consent would not be required.
 The data set is maintained as a data repository under the guidelines established by the Office for Human Research Protections (OHRP).

-Related standards AAHRPP I.1.A, I.1.D, II.2.A, II.2.B, II.3.A, II.4.A
+AAHRPP I.1.A, I.1.D, II.2.A, II.2.B, II.3.A, II.4.A